 Here, we’re going to take each one of these elements in turn, to give you some ideas about how you might apply the thinking to your content marketing goal setting.

 Any goals you set need to be specific.
 Just saying ‘generate more leads’ or ‘drive more web traffic’ won’t help you.
 Be specific about what you want to achieve and what success will look like.

 Be careful to avoid using terminology that is too broad.
 Terms such as ‘increase engagement’ are very woolly and open to interpretation.
 Instead, break it down further – what do you actually mean by engagement?
-What behavior/s are you hoping to see more of?
+What behaviours are you hoping to see more of?
 That is where your true goal should lie.

-Make sure your content marketing goals can firstly be measured, and are secondly measurable against the broader business goals.
+Make sure your content marketing SMART goals can firstly be measured, and are secondly measurable against the broader business goals.
 What are the goals of the business?
 And how can your content directly impact on them?